Barnard-PL-Labs/liveprogramming/README.md

 TODOS (sorted by difficulty):
 - [ ] synthesize/repair code
 - [ ] ability to turn off package
+- [ ] only generate .sl files for target pbe code
 - [ ] preserve white space in example file
 - [ ] richer json format for examples?
 - [ ] better example interface?
+- [ ] use existing function as basis for grammar of sygus initial repair attempt. if no solution is found, iteratively expand grammar.
+- [ ] when synthesizing multiple fxns, first pick one function to try repairing. then supply define-fxn in SYGUS format for the other fixed fxns so they can be used in synthesis of target function.
+Then try this for all functions. then pick best repair.
+TODO this does not allow for changing more than one function at a time

 Long term TODOS:
 - [ ] support Haskell